rswahn-sw/project-siem/README.md

 # SIEM-in-a-box
-An automated security monitoring lab with three?
-VMs provisioned via Vagrant and configured with Ansible, featuring an Nginx web server, Logstash log pipeline, and an ELK stack for log analysis.
+An automated security monitoring lab with three VMs provisioned via Vagrant and configured with Ansible, featuring an Nginx web server, Logstash log pipeline, and an ELK stack for log analysis.

 ## Table of contents
 - Architecture